dgruber/drmaa/README.md

     jt.SetArg("1")

 A job can be executed with the session **RunJob()** method.
-If the same command should be executed many times, running it as an job array would make sense.
+If the same command should be executed many times, running it as a job array would make sense.
 In Grid Engine each instance gets a task ID assigned which the job can see in the SGE_TASK_ID environment variable (which is set to **unknown** for normal jobs).
 This task ID can be used for